 Look on my toys, ye Mighty, and despair!

 Now the kind of Eldritch Abomination would depend on the kind of traditions that would placate him.
 As a Humanoid Abomination, it is pretty much self-explanatory.
 The fact that he is able to survive whatever diabetic coma that keeps him away the other 364 days of the year speaks for itself.
-As an Animalistic Abomination, he does not have flying reindeer pull the sleigh, he is the flying reindeer, or at least some kind of Yule-Goat commonly confused for his more malicious counterpart.
+As an Animalistic Abomination, he does not have flying reindeer pulling the sleigh, he is the flying reindeer, or at least some kind of Yule-Goat commonly confused for his more malicious counterpart.
 As a Botanical Abomination, Christmas trees can act as an effigy in its likeness, the various Christmas ornaments his many eyes or eggs or something.
 As a Mechanical Abomination, toys and holiday themed appliances spring to life as monstrous predators or violent soldiers that cause chaos and destruction wherever they go.

 - In the supplemental material for Volume 2 of The League of Extraordinary Gentlemen, Mina's Arctic expedition encounters a frightful-looking old shaman in a flayed reindeer skin, who claims he projects himself and his spirit animals across the globe and delivers good cheer to all the world's children, though his physical form stays behind writhing and vomiting from the mushrooms he has to take to do it.
 He's at least a kinder and more sympathetic version than most, as the text introduces him grieving over the body of a Coca-Cola representative who tried to interrupt the ceremony and sign him to a licensing deal, causing his "little helpers" to tear the man apart as poor Santa watched.